-I = "Insufficient" - Any situation in which the level of certainty in the evidence is low uncertainty remains about sotatercept's efficacy in sicker populations and in those with connective tissue disease, and the durability of its effects beyond 24 weeks.
-We have particular uncertainty about long-term effects on mortality.
-Therefore, we have moderate certainty of a small to substantial net health benefit, with a high certainty of at least a small net health benefit, corresponding to an ICER Evidence Rating of B+.
+I = "Insufficient" - Any situation in which the level of certainty in the evidence is low inhaled and intravenous prostanoids.
+However, uncertainty remains about sotatercept's efficacy in sicker populations and in those with connective tissue disease, and about the durability of effect.
+In the absence of longer-term data, we necessarily have uncertainties about sotatercept's effects on mortality and as-yet-undetected adverse effects.30 Therefore, we have moderate certainty of a small to substantial net health benefit, with a high certainty of at least a small net health benefit, corresponding to an ICER Evidence Rating of B+.